b-rock-solid/Learning_Python/README.txt

 Author: Eric Matthes

 All of my python files and cheat sheets I create will be added to this REPO.
-I will try to comment code as I go to keep notes as to what each line do.
+I will try to comment code as I go to keep notes as to what each line does.

 Index of Files relating to chapters/areas of the Source material:
 Chapter 1